 Get the dough out and cut a small dough out like a golf ball size, or better still just divide the dough into 8 depending on the size you want.

-Pick one dough at a time (cover the rest of the dough) stretch it out using your hand or place it on a floured surface and roll out to form a circle, use your hands to stretch it out.
+Pick one dough at a time (cover the rest of the dough) stretch it out using your hand or place it on a floured surface and roll out to form a shape similar to circle, use your hands to stretch it out.

-- Remove with a slotted spoon and drain a on plate lined with paper towel.
+Remove with a slotted spoon and drain on a plate lined with paper towels.

 - ¾ Pound Ground beef